LunaStev/colorex/README.md

 ## Installation

-To use colorex`, add it to your `Cargo.toml` file:
+To use colorex, add it to your `Cargo.toml` file:

 ```toml
 [dependencies]